civicrm/civicrm-user-guide/docs/membership/defining-memberships.md

 This is appropriate for many organisations.
 However, if you have more complex accounting needs, you can specify different financial types that will allow you to account for different membership payments in different ways.
-For more details see the *Accounting Integration* chapter in the *Contributions* section.
-If you need more fine grained control over financial types you may want to look at using *membership price sets*.
+For more details see the [*Financial Types*](https://docs.civicrm.org/user/en/latest/contributions/key-concepts-and-configurations/#financial-types)chapter in the
+*Contributions* section.
+If you need more fine grained control over financial types you may want to look at using [*Membership Price Sets*](https://docs.civicrm.org/user/en/latest/membership/membership-price-sets/).

     Note that the financial type can be overridden for specific public membership sign up pages, and also when recording a membership in the